The Helpful Content Update did not create the problem, it held up a mirror

 What the case studies actually show

 Whitestep, which manages multiple brands including Citron, Morphee, and Smartrike, published 142 new pages, a 62% increase in new content, and saw +90k impressions, +13% organic clicks, and 8 hours per week saved with one person across three brands in three months.
-That tells you something important.
-A content system can create scale without turning the team into a caffeine-based support group.
-Kyoto Pearl recovered 100% of traffic and non-brand visibility after a Shopify migration in 90 days, with impressions exceeding pre-migration levels.
-That is what happens when content and site structure are treated as an operating concern rather than a post-launch apology.
+A content system can create scale without overwhelming the people running it.

 Frequently asked questions